-There are 6 parking spaces in the parking area—one for each room—and a few mountain bikes for the use of guests.
+There are 6 parking spaces in the parking area, one for each room.
 If you come without a car and would like to go to Siena’s city center, the bus stop is about 800 meters away (approx. ½ mile) and may be reached by an easy, pleasant walk.
 It’s on the B-line and passes every 15 minutes.

 And naturally there are taxis to take you wherever you want.